 If you’re planning a trip but can’t secure a house sitter, someone else is going to have to look after your dog.
 Unlike cats, you can’t just send someone by the house to fill a couple of bowls every few days—your dog needs a healthy diet, active engagement with people, and plenty of exercise.
 That’s where boarders come in.
-But not all boarding facilities are alike, and you understandably have high standards for who you’ll entrust with your dog.
+But not all dog boarding boarding facilities are alike, and you understandably have high standards for who you’ll entrust with your dog.
 Look over these tips for choosing a dog boarder to find one that’s right for you.

 Meet the Staff

-There are many issues to consider when finding the boarder that’s right for your dog.
+There are many things to consider when finding the boarder that’s right for your dog.
 But among them, knowing that your dog is in the best hands is paramount.
 Before you even take inventory of a facility’s amenities, make sure you meet and trust the staff.
 Observe how they interact with the dogs, how they handle feeding and playtime, and how well they manage the facility.
 Ask the manager what sort of training and certification staff members receive.
 Note the ratio of dogs to staff, as well—boarders may hire the best people, but even they can suffer from being stretched too thin.
 Try to find a facility where there are no more than ten dogs for each staff member.

 Seek Attention To Cleanliness